-Recharge Soil in Your Containers to Keep This Year's Plantings Healthy!
+How To Recharge Soil in Containers to Keep This Year's Plantings Healthy

 Though you might be tempted to toss the existing soil out and start fresh, that’s not necessary.
 With a little love, care and almost no time, these containers will be ready for your favorite vegetables or flowering plants to shine.

-How To Recharge Soil in a Planter or Container
+How To Recharge Soil in Containers or in a Planter

 If you're planting your containers with annual varieties that don't last all season, there's no need to wait until spring to recharge your soil.
 You're always welcome to add compost or fertilizer to your soil in between plantings, just to make sure that good nutrients are available to all of your flowering and fruiting friends.